Posted: January 20, 2011

 - Rhode Island - 18,759

 - North Dakota - 14,956

 - Vermont - 10,792

-The latest research conducted by Federally Employed Women (FEW) shows that 80 percent of the federal workforce lives outside of the District of Colombia.
+The latest research conducted by former client Federally Employed Women shows that 80 percent of the federal workforce lives outside of the District of Colombia.

-Janet Kopenhaver, Washington representative for FEW, told Federal News Radio the data is very beneficial to federal employees all over the country.
+Janet Kopenhaver, Washington representative for a former client, told Federal News Radio the data is very beneficial to federal employees all over the country.

-FEW, a non-profit organization, began compiling data of what states and congressional districts federal employees live in around six years ago.
-FEW also provides data on agency representation in each state.
+A former client, a non-profit organization, began compiling data of what states and congressional districts federal employees live in around six years ago.
+A former client also provides data on agency representation in each state.

 "There were a couple of things that struck me.
 First, I would say in virtually every county, I can't say totally every county, but virtually every county, postal workers went down," said Kopenhaver.
 She says the agencies that went up the most were the Department of Homeland Security, Department of Defense and Veterans Affairs.

 Overall, many federal agencies gained employees but only slightly which Kopenhaver attributes to "the increased services federal workers are providing to Americans each and every day."

 Kopenhaver said the number of federal employees has risen to more than eight percent per 1,000.